JasonBaier/ci3-fire-starter/README.md

 In /application/language/english is a file core\_lang.php.
 This file allows you to set language variables that could be used throughout the entire site (such as the words Home or Logout).

-In addition to English, the following languages have been contributed by the community:

-* Dutch
-* Indonesian
-* Turkish
-* Spanish
-* Simplified Chinese

 <a name="core-helper"></a>
 #### Core Helper